Your Guide to UM Residence Halls

 Knowles Residence Hall

 Knowles Hall is adjacent to Turner Hall and has four floors.
 The hallways in Knowles are divided into male, female, or co-ed housing.
 Knowles has a smaller resident population, which creates a comfortable environment.
-There are gender-neutral bathrooms in the co-ed wings with individual shower and toilet rooms.
+Knowles Hall also includes wings designated for the open assignment community.

 With an elevator and room options on the first floor, Knowles is accessible to students with disabilities.
 There is a large kitchen and lounge area on the first floor, where students can cook or bake together and study in comfortable seating.
 A TV and a ping-pong table are also in the basement lounge area.